CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/3-preparing-training-data/README.md

-# Basics of preparing training data
+# Basics of Preparing Training Data

 Designed and written by Pablo Piaggi and Taehun Lee, Princeton University